 One class which you can sign up for as Government 2001 (for Harvard graduate students), Government 1002 (for Harvard undergraduates), and Harvard extension school course E-2001 (offered via distance learning over the web for non-Harvard students); Mondays 2-4; see the class web site atj.mp/G2001.

 Not offered by me this year.
 Introduction to major quantitative technqiues used in political science.
 Covers exploratory data analysis, as well as descriptive and causal statistical inference of many types.
 The course emphasizes probability theory, regression analysis and other statistical techniques, and uses new techniques of stochastic simulation to get answers easily and to interpret statistical results in a manner very close to the political substance of the problem at hand.
-Read more about Introduction to Quantitative Political Methodology, G1000
+NOTE: Frequently taken by undergraduates needing quantitative techniques for thesis research and by graduate… Read more about Introduction to Quantitative Political Methodology, G1000